Q1: What is an eSign?

-- Click on Signature Panel at the top or the eSign appearance.
+- Click on the Signature Panel at the top or the eSign appearance.

 - When ‘Signature Validation Status’ opens, click ‘Signature Properties’.

-- In ‘Signature Properties’ window, click ‘Show Signer’s Certificate’.
+- In the ‘Signature Properties’ window, click ‘Show Signer’s Certificate’.

-- You will be redirected to ‘Certificate Viewer’ window.
-Click the tab named ‘Trust’.
+- You will be redirected to the ‘Certificate Viewer’ window.
+Click the tab titled ‘Trust’.

-- Click ‘Add to Trusted Certificates’.
-Click ‘OK’ in the pop-up that follows.
+- Click ‘Add to Trusted Certificates’ and click ‘OK’ in the pop-up that follows.

-- You will next see ‘Import Contact Settings’ window.
+- Next you will see the ‘Import Contact Settings’ window.
 Check (Tick) the boxes provided before Certified documents and the three other options that follow it.
-And click ‘OK’ to continue.
+Click ‘OK’ to continue.

-- You will be redirected to ‘Certificate Viewer’ window, click OK at the bottom.
+- You will be redirected to the ‘Certificate Viewer’ window, click OK at the bottom.

-- Click ‘Validate Signature’ in Signature Properties window.
-And then click ‘Close’.
+- Click ‘Validate Signature’ in the Signature Properties window and then click ‘Close’.

 - Now your eSign is complete.
 Your eSign will have a Green Tick mark which means it is legally valid.